advising international students.

 - To maintain full-time enrollment status of 12 credit hours for undergraduate study/ 9 credit hours for graduate study at all times except summer.
 The few exceptions to this requirement are specified in the immigration regulations: (1) Academic difficulties such as initial difficulty with the English language or reading requirements, unfamiliarity with American teaching methods (may be used only one time per academic level and only during the first or second semester), or improper course level placement ; (2) completion of the final semester of the course of study or degree program; (3) full-time work on thesis or dissertation; and (4) temporary illness or medical condition that does not permit full-time study.

-- To obtain approval by an international advisor (also called a designated school official or DSO) PRIOR to dropping below full-time status.
-The reduced courseload must be approved by an international student advisor BEFORE the hours are dropped; otherwise, the student is in violation of his/her immigration status.
+- To obtain approval by an international adviser (also called a designated school official or DSO) PRIOR to dropping below full-time status.
+The reduced courseload must be approved by an international student adviser BEFORE the hours are dropped; otherwise, the student is in violation of his/her immigration status.
 Such violations can subject students to arrest, detention, and possible removal/deportation.
-In some of these cases, the international advisor and the academic advisor can work together before a student drops a class to recommend that a student substitute a current class for an independent study or another course.
+In some of these cases, the international adviser and the academic adviser can work together before a student drops a class to recommend that a student substitute a current class for an independent study or another course.

 - To enroll in no more than one class or three credits per semester if the class is taken on-line or through distance education and does not require the student's physical attendance for classes, examination or other purposes integral to completion of the class.
 Definition: "An on-line class or distance education course is a course that is offered principally through the use of television, audio, or computer transmission including open broadcast, closed circuit, cable, microwave, or satellite, audio conferencing, or computer conferencing."